Agent provocateur: Russia

 In the "Trust Operation" (1921–1926), the Soviet State Political Directorate (OGPU) set up a fake anti-Bolshevik underground organization, "Monarchist Union of Central Russia".
 The main success of this operation was luring Boris Savinkov and Sidney Reilly into the Soviet Union, where they were arrested and executed.

 United States

-In the United States, the COINTELPRO program of the Federal Bureau of Investigation included FBI agents posing as political activists to disrupt the activities of political groups in the U.S., such as the Student Nonviolent Coordinating Committee, the American Indian Movement, and the Ku Klux Klan.
+In the United States, the COINTELPRO of the Federal Bureau of Investigation included FBI agents posing as political activists to disrupt the activities of political groups in the U.S., such as the Student Nonviolent Coordinating Committee, the American Indian Movement, and the Ku Klux Klan.

-New York City police officers were accused of acting as agents provocateurs during protests against the 2004 Republican National Convention in New York City.

-Denver police officers were also alleged to have used undercover detectives to instigate violence against police during the 2008 Democratic National Convention.

-Also in New York City, an undercover motorcycle police officer was convicted of and sentenced to two years in prison in 2015 for second-degree assault, coercion, riot and criminal mischief after an incident at a motorcycle rally.
-In 2013, the officer, Wojciech Braszczok, was investigating motorcyclists by blending in with a crowd during the rally; at some point another motorcyclist was hit by a motorist, Alexian Lien.
-Braszczok is later seen on video breaking a window to Lien's car and assaulting him with others in the crowd.
-His actions were investigated by the NYPD and he ended up facing charges along with other members of the rally.
-Braszczok was eventually convicted on some of the charges laid, and received two years in prison.